teboli/polyblur/README.md

 |                 <i>Principal blur direction</i>                  |                  <i>Orthogonal blur direction</i>                  |

+### Roadmap

+This code reproduces the results of the TCI'22 article but is not as fast.
+Even though it is not the goal of this repository, here are some elements I will enhance in a near future:
+* polybur.domain_transform should be implemented with a C++ or CUDA-based normalized convolution to be faster.
+* the convolution are too slow with FFT.
+I should implement it with separable filters as in the TCI paper.

 ### Contact

 If you encounter any problem with the code, please contact me at <thomas.eboli@ens-paris-saclay.fr>.